kevinlondon/kevinlondon.github.io/_drafts/advice-for-job-hunt.md

 projects?
 Have they given conference talks?
 If so, have they been recorded?

 Learning about the things that interest them allows you to prepare more specific questions and shows that you're interested.
-I have once or twice followed someone I'm interviewing on Twitter.

-You can definitely go too far with this, especially if it drifts into stalking on their social media profiles, so aim for enough so that you can prepare.

-### Prepare questions to ask

-I once had a phone interview that started at 7 PM.
-The interviewer called me and said "Hello!
-I don't want to waste your time, what questions do you have for me?"

-Although I think that's a terrible approach to interviewing, that kind of thing can happen.
-Hopefully your earlier research should make this one easy.
-I like to write down both the questions and the answers I hear in response.

-General questions include:

-* What's an average work week like?
-* How is the software team organized?
-* What process does a feature follow from idea to delivery?
-* What's one of your favorite things about working at the company?
-* What would you like to change?
+Be careful, though, because you can go too far with this.
+Don't stalk anyone.

 ## Phone Interviews

-The phone interview typically does not involve coding because of the tricky mechanics of coding over the phone.
-It will probably take about an hour overall.
+The phone interview typically does not involve coding because it's tough to communicate code over the phone.
+They usually run an hour or less.
-Typically, the interviewer wants to see if you would be a good fit for the position and your comfort with their technology stack.

 The questions typically skew to the softer end.
 Examples include: